Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 The usual structure of the document to help you to do the various tasks and the final proposal is:

 * Recap the actual status in the document as reference for others (this will help you during reviews as example)
-* Analysis of what to change with details and explanation (add also use cases help)
+* Analysis of what to change with details and explanation (add also user cases)
 * Do a final proposal that is a recap in a bullet list (this simplifies for feedback and for the others to remember the various tasks/difference)

 ### Workflow